SphericalKat/lithograph/posts/cloudflare-workers.md

 title: Using Cloudflare workers and GitHub Actions to deploy statically generated sites
 tags: [web, cloudflare, devops, github]
 date: 2020-09-21
-blurb: Deploying performant websites at massive scale has never been easier (or cheaper)
+blurb: "Deploying performant websites at massive scale has never been easier (or cheaper)"
 ---

 # Using Cloudflare Workers and GitHub Actions to deploy statically generated sites